University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 Sometimes it can take a little bit of looking to find something and it's important to be realise we won't break the computer or accidentally launch a nuclear bomb when we look around.
 It's very much like picking up a piece of paper to see what's under it.
 If you don't find something at first, just keep looking and you'll find it eventually.

 #### Questions
 {:.no_toc}

-Try accessing the manual for the command `man` all the ways you can think of.
-*Was there a difference in the output depending on how we asked to view the manual?*

-*Could we access the help page for the command `ls` all three ways?*
+Try accessing the documentation for the command `man` all the ways you can think of.
+Was there a difference in the output depending on how we asked to view the documentation?
+Could you access the documentation for the `ls` command all three ways?

 ## Some More Useful Tricks and Commands